Stephanie Garcia Richard

-Stephanie M. Garcia Richard is an American politician and currently serves as the New Mexico Commissioner of Public Lands.
+Stephanie M. Garcia Richard (born 1974/1975) is an American politician and currently serves as the New Mexico Commissioner of Public Lands.
 Garcia Richard previously served as a member of the New Mexico House of Representatives from January 2013 through December 2018, representing the 43rd district.
-She chaired the House Education Committee and served on the Appropriates and Finance Committee and Labor and Economic Development committees.
+She chaired the House Education Committee and served on the House Appropriations and Finance Committee and House Labor and Economic Development committee.

 Education

 Garcia Richard was born in Tucumcari, New Mexico and raised in Silver City.
-She earned a Bachelor of Arts in political science from Barnard College, and her teaching certificate from UCLA.
+She earned a Bachelor of Arts in political science from Barnard College of Columbia University, and her teaching certificate from UCLA.

 Career

 Garcia Richard has served in New Mexican politics since her first election 2012.

 New Mexico Commissioner of Public Lands

 Garcia Richard was elected as New Mexico Commissioner of Public Lands during the 2018 New Mexico elections, and began serving in this position on January 1, 2019.
 She is the first woman and first Latina to serve in the position.
+Her deputy for public affairs is Tarin Nix.